Skip to content

 allow_304 bool False When set to True, allows browser 304 caching

-Common usage examples are as follows:
+Common use cases are as follows:

 Python